Two popular Agile methodologies for software development are the Timeboxed Adaptive Development (TAD) approach and the Continuous Flow approach.

 The Timeboxed Adaptive Development (TAD)

-approach is a time-based approach that divides the development process into fixed-time periods called sprints or iterations.
+an approach is a time-based approach that divides the development process into fixed-time periods called sprints or iterations.
 Each sprint is usually two to four weeks long and involves a set of tasks or user stories that the development team needs to complete during that time.
 Examples could be DAD Life Cycle – Agile (Scrum based)

 Characteristics of the Timeboxed Adaptive Development (TAD)